A Fun and Historic 24-Hour Providence RI Itinerary

 Where to Stay in Providence

 Providence has a vast array of accommodation options from hotels to B&Bs to vacation rentals.
 If short on time, staying in the city center is ideal.
+This handy maps show you hotels and vacation rentals all in one place so you can easily compare.

 The rooms are on the smaller side, which helped to keep the price of the room down.
 Though the rooms are small, they are well-appointed and comfortable.
+They were also renovated after the hotel became the Graduate so Gina wants to go back and check them out again!
+You can check them out now here.

-Enjoy your time in Providence!
+Enjoy your time in Providence, Rhode Island!

 About the Author: Tegan and Alex are travel, hiking, and biking enthusiasts currently based in Boston, Massachusetts.
 There is nothing they love more than exploring new places by walking, and they have visited over 30 countries together since they met in 2015.
 Their love for “walking the world” led them to found Why Not Walk, a travel guides site.
 Follow them on Instagram, Facebook, or Pinterest to start planning your next adventure.